timrwwatson/Ansible-Pi-Hole-Set-Up/README.md

+# Project Aims

 Project to create a Ansible playbook based of the one at: https://github.com/tomgelbling/Securing-your-Raspberry-Pi-with-Ansible and creating a Pi Hole docker installation from here: https://github.com/shaderecker/ansible-pihole

 The aim is to create a Pi Hole Raspberry Pi install with the relevant ufw rules via an Ansible playbook

-# Securing your Raspberry Pi with Ansible
+## Securing your Raspberry Pi with Ansible

 Ansible playbook to secure your Raspberry Pi.
 Based on [Securing your Raspberry Pi](https://www.raspberrypi.org/documentation/configuration/security.md)  by the Raspberry Pi Foundation.